minzzelo/cs2101ug/docs/UserGuide.md

 Format: `review`

-Typing the `review` and pressing Enter will put you in review mode and allows you to review the current displayed flashcard list.
+Typing `review` and pressing Enter will put you in review mode and allows you to review the current displayed flashcard list.
 <br><br>
 So what is review mode?
 Upon entering review mode, you can no longer input commands to the command box.
 However, the following keyboard input will now be recognised: